FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: Appendix Details of the ISIC2019 Experiment

-The ISIC2019 dataset~\citep{Codella} is a public dataset consisting of images of various skin lesion types, including malignant melanomas and benign moles, used for research in dermatology and skin cancer detection.
-We use the ISIC2019 dataset and follow~\citep{Ogier2022flamby} by first restricting our usage to 23247 data samples (out of 25331 entries) from the public training set due to metadata availability and then preprocessing by resizing the shorter side to $224$ pixels and by normalizing the contrast and brightness of the images.
+The ISIC2019 dataset~\cite{Codella} is a public dataset consisting of images of various skin lesion types, including malignant melanomas and benign moles, used for research in dermatology and skin cancer detection.
+We use the ISIC2019 dataset and follow~\cite{Ogier2022flamby} by first restricting our usage to 23247 data samples (out of 25331 entries) from the public dataset due to metadata availability and then preprocessing by resizing the shorter side to $224$ pixels and by normalizing the contrast and brightness of the images.
 Next, we randomly divide the data into a test and a training dataset of size $3388$ and $19859$, respectively.
-The server validation set is created by randomly sampling $100$ data entries from the training set.
-Next, as in~\citep{Ogier2022flamby}, the remaining $19759$ training samples are partitioned into $6$ partitions with respect to the image acquisition system used.
+The server validation set is created by randomly sampling $100$ data entries from the dataset.
+Next, as in~\cite{Ogier2022flamby}, the remaining $19759$ samples are partitioned into $6$ partitions with respect to the image acquisition system used.
 The $6$ partitions are then split into $15$ partitions by iteratively splitting the largest partition in half.
-This procedure results in $15$ partitions with heterogeneity in number of data samples and label distribution, as seen in Fig.~\ref{fig:ISICpartition}, and in the feature distribution due to different acquisition systems, as visualized in~\citep[Fig.~1.f]{Ogier2022flamby}.
+This procedure results in partitions with heterogeneity in the number of data samples and label distribution (see Fig.~\ref{fig:ISICpartition}), and in the feature distribution due to different acquisition systems (see~\cite[Fig.~1.f]{Ogier2022flamby}).

-Due to the large imbalance in the dataset (label $1$ corresponds to $48.7$\% whereas label $5$ and $6$ are represented by about $1$\% of the entries), the focal loss is used in the training~\citep{Lin2017focal} and we use the balanced accuracy to assess the performance of the trained network.
-Furthermore, to encourage generalization during training, we follow~\cite[Appendix H]{Ogier2022flamby} and apply random augmentations to the training data.
+Due to the large imbalance in the dataset (label $1$ corresponds to $48.7$\% whereas label $5$ and $6$ are represented by about $1$\% of the entries), the focal loss is used in the training~\cite{Lin2017focal} and we use the balanced accuracy to assess the performance of the trained network.
+Furthermore, to encourage generalization during training, we follow~\cite[App.~H]{Ogier2022flamby} and apply random augmentations to the training data.